 People can easily buy Nonsteroidal Anti-inflammatory Drugs or NSAIDs.
 Even children can simply access NSAIDs not only from pharmacies but also in small community shops or sari-sari stores.
 Although the Federal Drug Administration (FDA) has warned the public about NSAIDs back in 2005, and for the second time 2015, it is still very widely available all over the world.
 The reason is that NSAIDs has many negative and dangerous side effects on a person’s body and it also increases the risk of heart attack or stroke.
 And if consumed in high doses (even just for a week), it can also lead to many other body organ problems or damages.

 The most prescribed NSAIDs are aspirin, naproxen, and Ibuprofen.
-Many doctors and advertisements prescribe NSAIDs for people to control and relieve inflammation and pain caused my many health problems such as arthritis, injury, fibromyalgia, etc. However, NSAIDs, especially in high doses, may be effective in most of these conditions.
+Many doctors and advertisements prescribe NSAIDs for people to control and relieve inflammation and pain caused my many health problems such as arthritis, injury, fibromyalgia, etc. However, NSAIDs, especially in high doses, according to Kurated, may be effective in most of these conditions.
 But according to one study, there are approximately more than 105,000 people around the world hospitalized each year because of the side effects.
 Within this number, there were over 16,000 people who died.
 Because NSAIDs are widely prescribed around the world, many experts, including the FDA, expressed worry and call for warning.

 So what are the side effects of NSAIDs?